AI Visibility

 After saving, events stream into the selected projects starting with the next completed report.

 You control which types of events AI Visibility sends.
-Each option is independent and can be enabled in any combination.
-If all are disabled, no data is sent.
+Each option is independent, and you can enable options in any combination.
+If you disable all options, AI Visibility sends no data.

 | Event type | Description | On by default |